exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 Once you have all milestones, autobuy all!

-Also check out [A Pos­sible Idle RZ The­ory By Time](/guide-extensions/rz-black-hole) for more in-depth look at idle RZ strategies.
+Also check out [A Possible Idle RZ Theory By Time](/guide-extensions/rz-black-hole) for more in-depth look at idle RZ strategies.

 ##### Active